zhex900/churchinsydney.org/README.md

 # Development

-Setup environment variables in `.env.local` file:
+Setup environment variables in `.env.local` file

 Update the values in .env.local